neomelonas/oddte.ch/privacy-read.oddte.ch.md

 Please note, however, that We may need to retain certain information when we have a legal obligation or lawful basis to do so.

 ### Disclosure of Your Personal Data

-#### Business Transactions

-If the Company is involved in a merger, acquisition or asset sale, Your Personal Data may be transferred.
-We will provide notice before Your Personal Data is transferred and becomes subject to a different Privacy Policy.

 #### Law enforcement